rajpdus/mycoder/README.md

 ## Features

-- 🤖 **AI-Powered**: Uses Anthropic's Claude, OpenAI models, and Ollama for intelligent coding assistance
+- 🤖 **AI-Powered**: Uses Anthropic's Claude for intelligent coding assistance
 - 🛠️ **Extensible Tool System**: Modular architecture with various tools for file operations, shell commands, and more
 - 🌐 **Web Automation**: Browser automation with Playwright for interacting with web applications
 - 🔄 **Parallel Execution**: Can spawn sub-agents for concurrent task processing